What Is AD Code In International Shipping

 - For customs clearance, a shipping bill is required.
 Without the AD code, the shipping bill for your cargo cannot be generated.

-- W.e.f August 03, 2018, commercial shipments up to value limit of INR 5,00,000 are allowed through courier mode, using CSB-V, or Courier Shipping Bill-V. CSB-V cannot be generated without AD code registration.
+- W.e.f August 03, 2018, commercial shipments up to a value limit of INR 5,00,000 are allowed through courier mode, using CSB-V, or Courier Shipping Bill-V. CSB-V cannot be generated without AD code registration.

 - The AD Code also allows government benefits such as GST, refunds, duty rebates, as well as exemptions that are credited directly to the current bank account associated with your business.